SpongePowered/SpongeDocs/source/plugin/practices/best.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~

 We do not recommend working with Forge or Minecraft base classes at all, unless it is to provide compatibility with a
-mod for Sponge API.
+mod for SpongeAPI.
 Most uses of NMS (net.minecraft.server) code in plugins do not fail gracefully, making
 troubleshooting very difficult.
-Maintaining NMS modifications is also more difficult than using the Sponge API.
+Maintaining NMS modifications is also more difficult than using the SpongeAPI.
 Mods that
-add to the Sponge API using code internals will have to specifically write an API, which does not rely on underlying
+add to the SpongeAPI using code internals will have to specifically write an API, which does not rely on underlying
 Minecraft code, to be usable by Sponge plugins.
 However, plugins can be created that load separate “compatibility”
 modules to interact with the underlying implementation (SpongeForge or SpongeVanilla).